-The worldwide market for industrial lubricants is estimated to grow at a CAGR of 3.0% between 2018 and 2026.
+The global industrial lubricants market size is estimated to grow at a CAGR of 3.0% from 2018 to 2026.
 Increasing demand for different types of these products from various industrial sectors is expected to drive the market over the next decade.
 Manufacturing industry worldwide has played a significant role in generating a surge in demand for these products in the past few years.
 The industrial trends of the lubricant industry shows the highest increase in demand has been from the manufacturing sector and it tend to grow with increase in the expansion of the lubricant market.

 The lubricant market is an immensely profitable business for the downstream oil and gas sector and has provided many opportunities for the companies to grow their business.
 This also provides opportunities for new entrants.
 The industry has witnessed major policy shifts during the past decade.
 Some of these include decanalisation of base oil imports that has certainly brought in more private players into the industry and have added significantly to boost the market share.
 The industry determined base oil pricing, quantitative restrictions has been laid off for the allotment of product demanded as per the quantity, and reduction in custom duties of base oil has shifted the lubricant industry to further greater and achievable heights.